-- 18/04/11Our research was selected to receive a Discovery Award, Winner of a Discovery Award, as part of the Toyota Mobility Foundation’s Mobility Unlimited Challenge.
+- 19/01/07Our research was selected as one of five finalists of the Toyota Mobility Foundation’s Mobility Unlimited Challenge.
 (Press Release)

 - 16/04/01 Member list is updated.
 Several international students joined from Portugal and Brazil.
 French engineer also joined as a software engineer.